DerGuru/The-Resonant/New Chapters/01 - Part1/P1-07_Steam_and_Smalltalk.md

 ﻿## Part 1 - Lost and Found | Ch.
-07 - Small, careful changes
+07 - Learning to fly

 The city had begun to thaw under weak evening light.
 Jason walked instead of taking the tram, winding through side streets with his coat collar up and his mind spinning.

 The bell over the restaurant door jingled as Jason stepped inside, shrugging off his coat.
-The scent of garlic, simmering onions, and toasted spices hit him like a warm waveùfamiliar and grounding.
+The scent of garlic, simmering onions, and toasted spices hit him like a warm wave - familiar and grounding.

 It wasn't busy.
 It never really was, not during the late dinner lull.
 Two tables occupied.
 One family with a toddler fighting a spoon, one older couple sharing soup in silence.
 Jason nodded toward the kitchen door and took his usual spot by the window.
 Table three.
 Always table three.

 He didn't need to order.

 Three minutes later, Lina emerged from the kitchen, apron tied crooked, a steaming bowl of rice and roasted vegetables in her hands.
 Her hair was pulled back in a practical knot today, a few strands escaped and framing her face.
-She had a smudge of somethingùflour? sauce?ùon her cheek.
+She had a smudge of something - flour? sauce? - on her cheek.

 "You're late," she said, sliding the plate down in front of him.
 Her voice had that perpetual rasp, warm and slightly rough.